avarp/nolla/README.md

 4. Array of middlewares _array_
 In the "not found" state there is no such data at all.

 *Controller*.
-Is class defined in namespace `\Controller` and responsible for creating response.
-Controller mentioned in Route object should return PSR7 response.
+Is class responsible for creating response.
+It is recommended to define it in namespace `\Controller`.
+Controller mentioned in Route object which will be called first should return PSR7 response.
 Other nested controllers can return anything.
 Across the system controllers always are presented by a _class path_.

 *Class path*.
 Is string declaring which method of which class system should call.
 It has format [path/]class[::method].
 Path should use "/" symbol for delimiter.
 If method will be omitted method `index` will be called.
-Path may be relative.
-For example, for controllers we don't write "Controller/..." because there is only one namespace for them.
-Example 1.
+If path starts with "/" it is absolute path.
+Otherwise it is relative and system will resolve it depending on situation.
+For example, for controllers you can omit "/Controller/..." because there is only one namespace for them.
 Controller's path "Pages/Admin::login" points to method `login` of class `\Controller\Pages\Admin` from file `Controller/Pages/Admin.php`.
-It depends on context in which namespace system will search for the path.

-*Error handler* .
+*Error handler*.
 Is a controller which will be called when particular HTTP 4xx error will be thrown.

 *Middleware*.
 Is a class which has special methods affecting on the system's workflow.
 Middleware can affect on routing, modify response and request.